I8C/sonar-flow-plugin/sonar-flow-plugin-documentation/SETUP.md

 ### View results

 Now go to your browser and go to `http://<your SonarQube host ip>:9000`.
-Here you'll see that the project "Sonar flow plugin tutorial" has been added and 2 code smells were detected in my Integration server package.
+Here you'll see that the project "Sonar flow plugin tutorial" has been added and 2 code smells were detected in this Integration server package.
 ![sonar gui projects view](assets/setup/sonar-gui-project-view.png)

-When you look at those 2 issues you'll see that you should add a comment and remove the savePipeline flow.
+When you look at those 2 issues you'll see that I should have added a comment and removed the savePipeline flow.
 ![sonar gui issues view](assets/setup/sonar-gui-issues-view.png)